 We currently have a vibrant Sixth Form of nearly 250 students, many of whom have been at Formby High School since the start of Year 7, with more and more students joining us at the beginning of Year 12 having completed their GCSEs at other schools.
 Sixth Form students at Formby High School do not get lost in the crowd.
 We pride ourselves on the level of care and support we provide to every individual and take time to get to know each student’s interests, needs and aspirations.
 This uniquely personal approach is a major factor in many students choosing Formby High School Sixth Form over the larger colleges.

 Obviously, the curriculum offer is vital.
 Students are able to choose from a range of academic and vocational qualifications.
-There are different pathways to follow and in the region of 18 A Level and seven Level 3 vocational courses are offered.
+There are different pathways to follow and in the region of 20 A Level and six Level 3 vocational courses are offered.
 The minimum entry requirements for each pathway and those required to study each subject are contained within the prospectus pack.
 Unlike many post-16 providers, we do allow students to choose a combination of A Level and vocational courses.

 The school is proud of its A Level and BTEC results which have, for many years, been amongst the best in the region.
 The fantastic results are testament to the hard-working nature of the students, commitment of their teachers and excellent relationships that underpin the success of the school.
 Each year, a significant number of students progress to the country’s best universities to pursue a variety of courses from Medicine to Mathematics and Engineering to English Literature.
 In recent years we have also seen several students secure impressive apprenticeships with major corporations.